Is Hemlock or Cedar Better for a Sauna? Key Differences Explained

 Aesthetic Appeal and Design Suitability

-- Cedar has a rich, warm color with a beautiful grain pattern, making it an attractive choice for saunas.
-Over time, it develops a silvery patina if left untreated.
+- Cedar’s warm color adds beauty to traditional saunas: Cedar has a rich, warm color with a beautiful grain pattern, making it an attractive choice for saunas.
+Over time, if left untreated, it develops a natural silvery patina.

 Performance in Infrared Saunas